TheArturthur/CoppermindScraper/Cosmere/Rlain.md

 >“*Kaladin was a good man.
 For all his faults, he tried even more than the rest of them.*”
 \-Rlain appreciating Kaladin's efforts to listen[2]

 Though Kaladin still struggles to overcome deep-seated biases, including thinking "Shen" looks like an evil spren from stories when sitting in the shadows and feeling discomfort at seeing warform Rlain giving humans orders as they implement his system to accelerate crop growth, Kaladin makes a concerted effort to listen to him, trust his judgment, and see him for who he is.
 This determination is put to the test when Odium's forces invaded Urithiru, and Rlain elects to fight the resistance from within, rather than remain hidden at Kaladin's recommendation.
-However, Kaladin gives Rlain his trust
+However, Kaladin gives Rlain his trust.

 ### Renarin
  by  rspixart  Rlain and [[Renarin\|Renarin]]
 >“*Rlain sipped his drink and wished Renarin were here; the quiet, lighteyed man usually made a point of speaking with Rlain.
 The others jabbered excitedly, but didn’t think to include him.
 Parshmen were invisible to them -- they’d been brought up that way.*”
-\-Rlain's musings while watching the others train[55]
+\-Rlain's musings while watching the others train[2]

 Months after Renarin joins Bridge Four, he still feels like an oddity among their number.
 He voices these insecurities to Rock, who helps him realize that Rlain feels the same way, but to a far greater extent, often isolated within their number due to his nature and history.
 From then on, Renarin makes a special point of sitting and talking with him frequently, being a friend to him, and making him feel like one of their number in truth.
 Rlain greatly appreciates this and misses Renarin when he is not around.
 In the weeks that follow, Rlain became fiercely defensive of his friend, and when Kaladin encourages the others to be tolerant of Renarin's choice to learn to read, Rlain reiterates to himself his appreciation for Kaladin's attempts at understanding.